-- In Premiere this is done in 'Preferences' -> 'Media Cache' Where you select a folder in your Cache
+- In Premiere this is done in 'Preferences' -> 'Media Cache.'
+Select a folder in your Cache

 - In After Effects your Cache preferences can be set in 'Preferences' -> 'Media & Disk Cache.'

-How to manage your virtual C: Drive
+How to manage your Virtual C: Drive

-Use Our MCP Workstation Metrics
+1. Use Our MCP Workstation Metrics

-Our MCP has the ability to generate metrics for your workstation.
+A. The BeBop MCP has the ability to generate metrics for your workstation.
 Simply log in to the web portal and select the 'Workstations' tab in the left column of your dashboard.

-D. The 'Folder Sizes' tab where a list of top files and User Profile folders by size can be used to identify what can be deleted or removed from your Bebop workstation C: drive.
+D. The 'Folder Sizes' tab lists top files and User Profile folders by size.
+This can be used to identify what can be deleted or removed from your BeBop workstation C: drive.

-Use Storage Sense
+2. Use Storage Sense

 To turn this feature on, go to Settings (located in the "Start" or "Windows" menu) -> Type “Storage” and select the first option that appears.

-Use File Explorer Search
+3. Use File Explorer Search

-- To use this function, open up a Windows File Explorer window, select your C: Drive, then click the 'Search (C:)' search box at the top-right of the window.
+To use this function, open up a Windows File Explorer window, select your C: Drive, then click the 'Search (C:)' search box at the top-right of the window.
 You can then select the range of sizes for files to search for and they will begin populating immediately for you to delete or remove manually.